-Friday, March 31st, 2017 Wedding Ideas, Tips and Inspiration
+June 14th, 2022 Wedding Ideas, Tips and Inspiration

-This is an appropriate time for women to wear opera-length gloves, either in white or color coordinated with the dress, but the addition of gloves is optional.
-In fact, even men are encouraged to have a set of gloves in either white or gray for the affair.
+This is an appropriate time for women to wear opera-length gloves, either in white or color-coordinated with the dress, but the addition of gloves is optional.
+Men are also encouraged to have a set of gloves in either white or gray for the affair.

-Black tie weddings are also highly formal, though they provide more flexibility that their white tie counterparts.
-Black tie weddings are still an evening affair and men are still typically expected to wear a tuxedo, but there is no need to wear gloves.
+Black tie weddings are also highly formal, though they provide more flexibility than their white tie counterparts.
+Black tie weddings are still an evening affair, and men are still typically expected to wear a tuxedo, but there is no need to wear gloves.
 Women get additional options aside from full-length formal gowns in that upscale cocktail dresses, dressy separates, and formal “little black dresses” can be appropriate.

 Formal and Black Tie Optional

-An invitation that states the dress code is formal or black tie optional can leave things feeling a bit ambiguous.
-However, that doesn’t mean it is a challenging look to find.
-Men can attend in tuxedos within the black tie dress standard or in dark suits.
-Since men are given the option to dress somewhat less formally, women can often select anything from a long dress to one that falls more into the cocktail dress category.
+However, finding options to fit this look may be a bit easier.
+Men can attend in tuxedos within the black tie dress standard or dark suits.
+Just as men are given the option to dress somewhat less formally, women can often select anything from a long dress to one that falls more into the cocktail dress category.

 Creative Black Tie and Festive

-The idea of a creative black tie or a festive formal event often leads to confusion when wedding guests first read the request.
+The idea of a creative black tie or a festive formal event often leads to confusion when guests first read the request.
 However, this simply means it is encouraged to exhibit a little more personality when it comes to attire.
 The idea is to strike a balance between formal and fun.

 Dressy casual is the first point where jeans may be an option.
 However, they should be in good repair and not overly worn or faded.
 Additionally, they should be dressed up with items like a sharp blazer or dressy blouse.
 Shoes should remain on the more formal side, as sneakers or anything similarly casual would be inappropriate.

 However, that doesn’t mean jeans and t-shirts with flip-flops are going to fly.
-Since a beach wedding you will be up against the elements men should choose a summer suit (no ties required) that works with sandals while women should select a dressier sundress that can be tea or a knee length dress with a flat sandal.
+Since it’s located on a beach, remember you will be up against the elements.
+Men could choose a summer suit (no ties required) that works with sandals – while women could select a dressier sundress or midi dress that can be tea or knee-length with a flat sandal.

 Often, you can take cues from the environment in which the ceremony will take place.
-A church wedding followed by an indoor reception may suggest a more formal approach than a garden wedding with an outdoor reception.
+A church ceremony followed by an indoor reception may suggest a more formal approach than a garden wedding with an outdoor reception.